ahnaf-zamil/ayikobot/README.md

 ## Status
 This bot is currently under extensive development and considered as work-in-progress.
-If you are interested in contributing to the project, fell free to make an issue or a pull request.
+If you are interested in contributing to the project, feel free to make an issue or a pull request.

 ## Invite
 Right now, you cannot invite the bot to a server as it is not hosted.
 Mainly because the bot doesn't have any notable features for it to be hosted....yet.